 Why does the Teshima Art Museum that only hosts a single piece of work by one artist attract art lovers from all over the world?
 One of the main reasons is perhaps that this clever construction allows the audience a chance to not only look at the art.
 It lets you experience the buildings and surroundings with many senses, providing an immensely engaging yet subtle experience.

-When you enter this museum, you will be confronted instantly with the striking atmosphere that fills the structure, which reminiscent of the interior of a motherly womb.
+When you enter this museum, you will be confronted instantly with the striking atmosphere that fills the structure, which is reminiscent of the interior of a motherly womb.
 The single artwork inside the museum is titled Matrix or Bokei in Japanese and was created by artists and sculptor Rei Naito, known for exploring the mysteries of existence.

 The building structure of the museum is made of a freestanding concrete shell-like measuring 25 cm thick, 40 x 60 meters, and 4.5 meters at its highest point.
 The museum is under the Benesse Art Site Naoshima and was designed by architect Ryue Nishizawa.

 The museum accommodates just a single, sublimely subtle artwork.
 In the interior, even the smallest amount of movement echoes.
 Visitors are literally banned from doing anything other than watching, walking, and sitting.

-The Teshima Art Museum stands atop a hill overlooking the Seto Inland Sea and bordered by a rice terrace that was restored recently in partnership with the local community.
+The Teshima Art Museum stands atop a hill overlooking the Seto Inland Sea and is bordered by a rice terrace that was restored recently in partnership with the local community.
 Teshima is the second-largest island in the region, after Shodoshima.
 In the middle of the island are a forested hill and three fishing villages, linked by a circular road.
 Ferry services are available in two villages on Teshima Island, namely Ieura and Karato.

 The museum was built in such a way as not to interfere with the natural setting of the site, merging architecture and environment.
 The Teshima Art Museum is made of only a single concrete shell structure with no beams or pillars.
 The building appears to blend perfectly and sink into its nearby hills, just like the rain interacts with the earth.
 It resembles a droplet of water.